Thurs: 1pm – 4pm

 Fri: 1pm – 4pm

 Sheffield School Holidays

-The NVM opens additional days during Sheffield School Holidays
+The NVM opens every day during Sheffield School Holidays.

 For complete opening times, please visit our online shop.

 - Pre-booking tickets is recommended but not essential.
 Tickets are available on the door, but there is limited capacity.